Shane Nelson (fighter): Mixed martial arts career

 For the last six years, Nelson has trained with former UFC Lightweight Champion B.J.
 Penn.
 Nelson has worked in construction, and now trains full-time with Troy Mandaloniz and Kendall Grove.

 The Ultimate Fighter

 Nelson earned a spot in the house by defeating Charles Diaz via decision after two rounds.
 Later on, the fighters were given the opportunity to watch UFC 84 on TV.
 While watching, Junie Browning and Shane began drinking.
 The pair soon became belligerent and started to throw things into the pool and attempted to pick fights with the other fighters.
 The next day, UFC President Dana White came to the house and expressed his displeasure with the Nelson and Browning's actions.
 He announced his decision to give them a second chance and did not kick them off of the show.
 White then spoke to the coaches to ensure that Nelson would be in the first Lightweight fight.
-Efrain Escudero defeated Shane in the second round with a head triangle.
+Efraín Escudero defeated Shane in the second round with a head triangle.